Avocado Boats with Pea, Feta and Mint – No Cooking Required!

 A delicious (and healthy) recipe for Avocado Boats with Pea, Feta and Mint that can be assembled quickly with no cooking required.
 It’s healthy done right!

 If there’s anything I could eat for any meal of the day, it would definitely be avocados.
 Aaaaaaaaaaand maybe pizza too… OMG, WAIT, AVOCADO PIZZA.
 (I’m going to put a pin in that idea and come back to it later. 🙂 I’ll let you know if it’s successful.)

 Well the other morning I was day-dreaming of avocados and decided my dinner would be completely avocado based.
-So when I came across Tess Ward’s recipe for Avocado Boats with Pea, Feta and Mint I knew I had to give it a try!
+These Avocado Boats were just dying to be made.

 ½ cup peas

-2 oz of feta cheese (I used fat free feta cheese)
+2 oz of feta cheese (I used fat free feta cheese, because why not!)

 1 tablespoon (ish) of fresh mint leaves, chopped